oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Sample directory structure

-Take a moment to familiarize yourself with the samples directory structure.
+Take a moment to familiarize yourself with the sample's directory structure.
 Don't worry if you don't understand the meaning of all of the terms; the sample will describe them as it steps you through each use case.

 Location | Description |
 ------------- | ----------- |